 Once you have finished the name and format, click Erase to erase the startup disk.
 Enter your Apple ID if asked.

 Tape on Disk Utility on the top-left menu bar and click Quit Disk Utility to go back to the Utilities window.
 You can also click the red cross to close Disk Utility.
 Press Command + Q to leave Recovery mode or select Reinstall macOS and click Continue to start up again with the formatted startup disk.

 Why won't my Mac let me erase the hard drive?

 The startup drive can only be formatted in macOS Recovery mode.
 Otherwise, it's grayed out in Disk Utility.

 If you boot into macOS Recovery mode but can't see the startup disk, click Apple menu > Shut down, unplug all devices connected to your Mac and start again.

 If it still doesn't work, you may need to contact Apple support for help.

-Please be reminded that if you don’t delete Macintosh HD - Data, when you reinstall or downgrade to macOS Catalina or Big Sur, another volume possibly named Macintosh HD - Data - Data will be created.
+Please be reminded that if you don't delete Macintosh HD - Data, when you reinstall or downgrade macOS, another volume possibly named Macintosh HD - Data - Data will be created.

 APFS for macOS High Sierra and later; Mac OS Extended (Journaled) for macOS Sierra and earlier.